Wigmore School, West Bromwich, Staffordshire

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Walsall Local History Centre, Essex Street, Walsall, West Midlands WS2 7AS.
+- Walsall Local History Centre, Lichfield Street Hub, Lichfield Street, Walsall WS1 1TR.
 Has pre-1930 records but nothing appears to survive from the Approved School era.

 - Millham, S, Bullock, R, and Cherrett, P After Grace — Teeth: a comparative study of the residential experience of boys in Approved Schools (1975, Chaucer Publishing)